topitbopit/Redline/README.md

 - **Why won't Redline execute?**
 Make sure you pressed RightShift and there aren't any errors in console.
+If you need help, join the discord for support.

 - **Can I make my own fork / contribute?**
 Yes, but I'd wait for the rewrite as it is way more cleaner and in a more modular-like format.